top of page

 • 5 min read

-Build Strong Mental Health One Sandwich at a Time Joey Tribbiani from Friends
+Build Strong Mental Health One Sandwich at a Time: Joey Tribbiani from Friends & the 3 Food Rules

-The other day, I wandered into a new coffee shop, just looking to enjoy a warm beverage and a quick snack.
-But to my surprise, I wasn’t just in any coffee shop—I had somehow stumbled into Central Perk!
-Yes, the iconic spot from Friends!
-And there, across the counter, was none other than Joey Tribbiani, hunched over a gigantic sandwich that looked like it could feed an entire family.
+The other day, I wandered into a new coffee shop, just looking for a warm drink and a quick snack.
+But this wasn’t any ordinary coffee shop — I had somehow stumbled into Central Perk!
+Yes, the iconic spot from Friends.
+And there, across the counter, was none other than Joey Tribbiani, hunched over a sandwich so massive it looked like it could feed an entire family.

 But something was off.
 Joey wasn’t his usual happy-go-lucky self.
-Instead, he looked downright miserable as he took a slow, defeated bite—like he had just realized the sandwich had betrayed him.
+Instead, he looked downright miserable, taking slow, defeated bites — as if the sandwich itself had betrayed him.

-Seeing Joey this upset over food was just too much for me, so I decided to step in.
-"Hey Joey," I said, sliding into the seat next to him, "You look like you’re about to break up with that sandwich."
+Seeing Joey this upset over food was too much for me.
+I slid into the seat beside him.
+“Hey Joey, you look like you’re about to break up with that sandwich.”

-He sighed, giving a half-hearted smile.
-"Yeah, man.
-The thing is, I love sandwiches, but this one… it’s just not doing it for me.
-I feel like a walking food coma already, and I’m only halfway through."
+He sighed, giving me a half-hearted smile.
+“Yeah, man.
+The thing is, I love sandwichesbut this one isn’t loving me back.
+I feel like a walking food coma already, and I’m only halfway through.
+Plus, it's doing nothing for my mental health!”

 The Warrior Solution

-"With that realization, I created the Mental Health Warrior Program—a bold new SELF-HELP approach designed to put YOU in charge!"
+"With that realization, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge!"

-"So you can take control of your emotions, overcome challenges, and build the life you really want.
+"So you can take control of your emotions, overcome challenges and build the life you really want.
 And a big part of that program?
-Finding a way of eating that actually builds strong mental health—so you can handle whatever life throws your way."
+Finding a way of eating that helps you build strong mental health."

-Joey’s eyes lit up, clearly intrigued.
-"Wait—you’re telling me I could still eat great sandwiches, not need a three-hour nap afterward, and boost my mental health?"
+Joey’s eyes lit up.
+“Wait — you’re saying I can still eat great sandwiches, skip the three-hour nap and boost my mental health?”

 I grinned.
-"Exactly!"
+“Exactly.
+That’s the Warrior way.”
 I pulled out a copy of my book, 3 Food Rules of a Mental Health Warrior.
-"The key is following three simple rules."
+“The key is following three simple rules.”

 Food Rule 1: Choose Low Carb Foods